oceanprotocol-archive/DAOBot/README.md

 - Follow cli prompts. token.json should be generated
 - user@vm:in/your/cli/DAOBot/$node src/gsheets/sync_gsheets_active_proposal_votes.js >> log_sync_gsheets_active_proposal_votes.csv

-## RUN/CRON - DAOBot Main entry points

-These are the scripts that you should run to execute DAOBt.
-More Coming...
-Read each script for more details.
-- src/airtable/sync_airtable_active_proposal_votes.js
-- src/gsheets/sync_gsheets_active_proposal_votes.js
-- src/snapshot/submit_snapshot_accepted_proposals.js

-## CRON - Configure DAOBOT Crontab
+## ⏲️ CRON - Configure DAOBOT Crontab

 The bash scripts located in the root `/DAOBot/` directory should allow you to run the node sync-scripts, from cron.